Torsion braneworlds in a tensor-vector gravity: Torsion in Lyra geometry

 The Einstein equation (\ref{einsteinmodified}) may be interpreted as a tensor-vector-scalar theory of gravity or only a tensor-scalar theory by assuming $b_M=\partial_M h$.
 This theory is similar to the Brans-Dicke gravity in some special regimes \cite{Sen-1971}.

 It is worthwhile to mention that a kinetic term for the torsion vector can be obtained as

-which yields to a Lagrangian similar to the dilaton-Maxwell term $\alpha \Omega^{D-2}f_{MN}f^{MN}$.
-Accordingly, considering only linear terms for the curvatures, i.e., without high-order terms in the gravitational Lagrangian, yields to background torsion vector.
+which yields a Lagrangian similar to the dilaton-Maxwell term $\alpha \Omega^{D-2}f_{MN}f^{MN}$.
+Accordingly, considering only linear terms for the curvatures, i.e., without high-order terms in the gravitational Lagrangian, it yields background torsion vector.
 Further, for $b_M=\partial_M h$, i.e., in the tensor-scalar regime, the term $R_{[MN]} R^{[MN]}$ vanishes identically.

 The effects of the torsion in Lyra geometry were investigated in black holes modified solutions \cite{Sen-1971}, cosmology \cite{lyracosmology1,lyracosmology2} and Kaluza-Klein (KK) models \cite{lyrakk1,lyrakk2}.
 In next section we explore the torsion effects in warped braneworld models assuming the torsion as a source for the thick brane configurations.
-Furthermore, we point out a possible relation between the Lyra torsion and the Kalb-Ramond field in 5D.